RSquad/ton-teleport-btc-periphery/oracle/Oracle.md

 In this process, **Oracles** act as independent participants that generate and securely store their portions of the key material.
 The **Coordinator** serves as the central storage for the global state of the **DKG** process and facilitates secure data exchange between participants without revealing their **Secrets**.

+> **Note**: For more detailed information about the underlying cryptographic mechanisms of FROST DKG, see the [FROST DKG Tutorial](https://frost.zfnd.org/tutorial/dkg.html).

 #### Initial Parameters Setup

 The **DKG** process begins by configuring the following parameters that define how the distributed key will be generated and later used for transaction signing: